alejandrogzi/bed2gtf/README.md

 A GTF file is a 9-column tab-delimited file that holds gene annotation data for a specific assembly (5).
 The 9th column defines the attributes of each entry.
 This field is important, as some post-processing tools that handle GTF files need them to extract gene information (e.g. STAR, arriba, etc).
 An incomplete GTF attribute field would probably lead to annotation-related errors in these software.

 Of the available tools/scripts mentioned above, none produce a fully functional attribute GTF file conversion.
 (1) uses a two-step approach (bedToGenePred | genePredToGtf) written in C, which is extremely fast.
-Since a .bed file does not preserve any gene-related information, this approach fails to a) include correct gene_id attributes (duplicated transcript_ids) b) append 3rd column gene features.
+Since a .bed file does not preserve any gene-related information, this approach fails to a) include correct gene_id attributes (duplicated transcript_ids) if no refTable is included b) append 3rd column gene features.

 This is an example: